Degree Planning

-Coursework in the program focuses on applying accounting standards to a broad range of business environments to including public, private, non-profit and government.
+We are excited to assist you in planning for your degree or certificate at Bellevue College!
+Coursework in the Accounting program focuses on applying accounting standards to a broad range of business environments to including public, private, nonprofit, and government.
 The program also includes courses focused on project management and professional communication skills.

 Bachelor Degree in Applied Accounting